pablobvch/pokemon-battle/README.md

 - **Database Setup:** SQLite is used as the database system for simplicity and ease of setup.
 TypeORM is used as the ORM to interact with the database.
 - **API Endpoints:** The backend provides 2 endpoints for getting Pokemon data, and conducting battles saving their results afterwards.
-- **Error Handling:** The backend has some basic validations before running the battles. ???????? pasar a middleware
+- **Error Handling:** The backend has some basic validations before running the battles.
+- **Test Setup:** Besides the default tests from NestJS, I've included supplementary tests for the frontend to demonstrate my testing expertise.
+Initially, I faced challenges with the default test setup in NestJS.
+Nonetheless, I managed to reconfigure the environment to ensure smooth execution of them.